 On Google Play, Grid Autosport Android already has a 4.6-star score and its download count is growing by the minute.
 On the iTunes App Store, the game was released two years prior and is #10 in racing, with 4.1 stars, and published by Feral Interactive Ltd, who handled the Android publishing as well.
 The game also achieved similar critical and commercial acclaim throughout all other platforms and publications.
 The original title was released in 2014, when the game hit PC and consoles, followed by Linux, and then iOS in 2017, Nintendo Switch in September 2019, and now Android a few days ago.

 We are placed in the seat of a racing driver, inside and outside of the race.
-The game follows a racing career, enabling the player to build one in single-player Career mode, with opportunities for various world championships and competitions.
+The game follows a racing career, enabling the player to build one in single-player Career Mode, with opportunities for various world championships and competitions.
 Of course, Online competitive multiplayer mode is a must, but it also offers customizable experience in terms of vehicles, types of races, circuits, difficulties, and more.
-Single player similarly offers the Custom Cup mode, while the multiplayer mode adapts to the platform, like the Splitscreen mode support for Switch.
+Single-player similarly offers the Custom Cup mode, while the multiplayer mode adapts to the platform, like the Splitscreen mode support for Switch.

-However, the peculiar thing is that Customization is only featured in multiplayer mode this time, while other titles from the series offered it in Single player as well.
+However, the peculiar thing is that Customization is only featured in the multiplayer mode this time, while other titles from the series offered it in Single-player as well.
 Single-player career mode instead now offers an in-depth experience of a racing career, with seasons, teams, and other.
 Teams available are the best from the racing world, like Ravenwest which now returns from Race Driver: Grid.
 Each season offers different achievements, sponsors, and objectives, and the progress is measured also via experience points.

 Online multiplayer racing is done via RaceNet, which is the exclusive community hub made by Codemasters.
 Players also earn XP and cash, which is used to upgrade or purchase vehicles.
 The developers also provide various challenges for multiplayer mode – RaceNet Challenges, while the emphasis of the entire game is on having multiple racing disciplines.